Simple Sheaves for Knot Conormals

-An augmentation $\epsilon: \cP_K\rightarrow k$ determines a matrix $R$ with $R_{ij} = \epsilon([g_ig_j^{-1}])$.\footnote{Conversely the matrix $R$ determines $\epsilon$, except in some cases $\epsilon(\lambda)$ needs to be specified.
+Sometimes the matrix $R$ determines $\epsilon$, and sometimes one needs to specified $\epsilon(\lambda)$ in addition.
 The idea is that one can express a knot group element as a word of meridian generators, each of which is a conjugation of the preferred meridian $m$.
 Applying the skein relations iteratively, one obtains an expression without $m$, but only products of $g_ig_j^{-1}$.
-If $\epsilon([e])\neq 0$, the converse assertion is proven in \cite[Lemma 4.1]{Cor13b}.
-If $\epsilon([e])=0$ but $\epsilon([\gamma])\neq 0$ for some $\gamma\in \pi_K$, it is also true in a slightly different way.
-If $\epsilon([\gamma])= 0$ for all $\gamma\in \pi_K$, one needs to specify $\epsilon(\lambda)$.} Let $R_j$ be the column vectors of $R$, and define We will define a $\pi_K$-representation over $V$.\footnote{The construction is essentially in \cite[Section 3]{Cor13b}, scattered in several statements.
-Cornwell introduced a localized algebra $\cQ_K$ and a ``universal augmentation'', which work only when $\epsilon([e])\neq 0$.
-Some other constructions do not require this condition, which we collect and present here.}
+It becomes clear when $\epsilon(\lambda)$ needs to be specified after we prove the main Theorem \ref{CornNgfactor}.

+Let $R_j$ be the column vectors of $R$.
+We will construct a knot gorup representation over the following vector space

 We adopt a convention using a floating index $\alpha$ exhausting $I$ to represent some column vectors of size $N$.
 For any $\gamma\in \pi_K$, define

 \begin{prop} The following map defines a representation $\rho: \pi_K\rightarrow GL(V)$: